 - changing working time and company cultures to counteract widespread norms of fulltime/overtime as leadership prerequisite by implementing part-time or shared leadership positions, flexible or trust-based working time, or home office arrangements

 - targeted, systematic recruitment and training of female managers and potentials

 - involving management level in corporate human resources development to train and prepare the next generation of executives, to counteract ambivalences and irritations caused by measures promoting equal opportunities and to monitor, implement and sustain these objectives

 - implementing permeable and life phase sensitive career tracks to shape career opportunities for employees

-In order to increase the number of women in top management and supervisory board positions it is not sufficient to focus educational measures on women themselves.
-Rather it is important to aim at decision makers as the promotion of women depends on them, their approach towards nominations and their perception.
+In order to increase the number of women in top management and supervisory board positions it is not sufficient for educational measures to focus only on women themselves.
+Rather, it is important to aim at decision makers as the promotion of women depends on them, their approach towards nominations and their perception.
 Stereotypes and role ascriptions often play a very important, but unconscious part in promotion and nomination decisions.
 Therefore decision makers have to be challenged concerning their methods of selecting, sponsoring and promotion.
 The process of searching and evaluating candidates should be reflected with the aim to reveal a hidden gender bias.
-As the simulation game prototype focuses on decision makers, it does not only take a new perspective in management learning, it also has a great impact as management and supervisory board positions depend on these individuals.
+As the simulation game prototype focuses on decision makers, it does not only grant a new perspective in management learning, it also has a significant impact as management and supervisory board positions depend on these individuals.